rakena/storage-dotnet-encryption-using-keyvault-example/README.md

 You can follow the https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/ documentation for creating a storage account.

 ## Step 3: Clone or download this repository
-From your shell (ie: Git Bash, etc.) or command line, run the following command : git clone https://github.com/Azure-Samples/storage-dotnet-encryption-using-keyvault.git
+From your shell (ie: Git Bash, etc.) or command line, run the following command: git clone https://github.com/Azure-Samples/storage-dotnet-encryption-using-keyvault.git

 ## Step 4: Edit, build, and run the sample in Visual Studio 2013